 We’re so excited about this training facility you’re building here.
 How did that get started and what will it eventually provide?

 Mayor Marc Williams knew that last year we were looking to build this very unique flood training house and make it work in the city of Arvada.
 Marc put us in front of city planners, fire department and key people in the community to embrace this.
-The warehouse in this building will have a 1,500 square foot built-to-code residential home that will flood with 2,000 gallons of water.
+The warehouse in this building will have a 1,500 square foot built-to-code residential home that will flood with 2,000 gallons of water, in addition to the sort of things you would expect to see in a warehouse, like this crossover ladder from Platforms and Ladders, for example.
 We’ll train our franchisees on best practices on water restoration, bringing the home back to pre-loss condition.
 We’ll also smoke part of the home and teach them odor-management and smoke restoration.
 That is a state of the art facility that has never been done before in the western part of the US before.
 There’s only a handful of them in the country.

 Delta franchises is in the top 1% of all trained restoration firms.
 We feel that education is the cornerstone of what we do.
 The barriers to enter this industry are very low, but we want to separate ourselves from the competitors through training.